Canada Lacemaker Count

 Manitoba: (14) Baldur 1; Brandon 1; Cypress River 1; Lyleton 1; Swan Lake 1; Winnipeg 9

-Ontario: (87) Alliston 1; Arva 1; Barrie 1; Beamsville 1; Belleville 1; Bracebridge 1; Cambridge 2; Coldwater 2; Cornwall 1; Dunrobin 1; Earlton 1; Elliot Lake 1; Elora 2; Etobicoke 1; Godfrey 1; Gore Bay 1; Guelph 1; Hamilton 3; Innerkip 1; Inverary 1; Kincardine 1; Kingston 2; London 3; Markham 1; Mitchell 1; Nepean 1; Nobleton 1; North York 1; Orillia 1; Ottawa 23; Owen Sound 6; Paris 1; Perth 1; Rockwood 1; Spring Bay 1; St. Albert 1; St. Catharines 1; St. Thomas 1; Sault Ste.
+Ontario: (89) Alliston 1; Arva 1; Barrie 1; Beamsville 1; Belleville 1; Bracebridge 1; Cambridge 2; Coldwater 2; Cornwall 1; Dunrobin 1; Earlton 1; Egmondville 1, Elliot Lake 1; Elora 2; Etobicoke 1; Godfrey 1; Gore Bay 1; Guelph 2; Hamilton 3; Innerkip 1; Inverary 1; Kingston 2; London 3; Markham 1; Mississauga 1; Mitchell 1; Nepean 1; Nobleton 1; North York 1; Orillia 1; Ottawa 23; Owen Sound 6; Paris 1; Perth 1; Rockwood 1; Spring Bay 1; St. Albert 1; St. Catharines 1; St. Thomas 1; Sault Ste.
 Marie 2; Stayner 1; Stratford 3; Sudbury 2; Toronto 2; Upper Welland 1; Utterson 1; Whitby 1; Windsor 1

-Québec: (29) Alma 6; Chambord 1; Chicoutimi 2; Gatineau 4; Grand-Saint-Esprit 1; Hébertville-Station 1; Labrecque 1; Laval 1; Melbourne 1; Métabetchouan 1; Montréal 3; Notre-Dame d’Hébertville 1; Québec 1; Saguenay 1; Saint-Charles 1; Saint-Lazare 1; Saint-Marcel-de-l’Islet 1; Sorel-Tracy 1
+Québec: (30) Alma 6; Beaconsfield 1, Chambord 1; Chicoutimi 2; Gatineau 4; Grand-Saint-Esprit 1; Hébertville-Station 1; Labrecque 1; Laval 1; Melbourne 1; Métabetchouan 1; Montréal 3; Notre-Dame d’Hébertville 1; Québec 1; Saguenay 1; Saint-Charles 1; Saint-Lazare 1; Saint-Marcel-de-l’Islet 1; Sorel-Tracy 1

 New Brunswick: (5) Dieppe 1; Fredericton 2; Hampton 1; Hanwell 1